 You can easily take care of your ferns this year in your sunroom.
 Hang them on hooks or plant them in large rolling pots.
 They’re a versatile plant that will do well in a sunroom — just make sure to take them inside at night if your spring nights dip to freezing levels.

 If you want a plant with a classic look, you should think about growing begonias in your sunroom.
 They produce tiny, colorful flowers with delicate leaves, which makes them sensitive to how they’re cared for.
 They’ll require plenty of water and equal amounts of drainage, so make sure you use the right pot.

 Begonias also require a specific type of watering.
 You must pour water directly on the base of the plant.
 If their leaves get misted or soaked, it will cause rapid decay.
-They don’t do well with alkaline water, because it has a low pH level.
-Use a store-bought pH test strip to be sure your tap water is within acceptable levels, and you’ll be good to grow begonias.
+Begonia’s also prefer acidic soil, so use a store-bought pH test strip to be sure your tap water is within acceptable levels, and you’ll be good to grow begonias.

 Spider plants are low-maintenance and do very well indoors, so this is another plant that will thrive in your sunroom.
 Even if you overwater a spider plant, they’ll make a full recovery if you let them dry out.

 The key to growing spider plants is to place them in indirect sunlight.
 They’ll get easily fried by spending too much time in the sun.
 Plant them in a medium-sized pot and put them on a coffee or side table in your sunroom.
 They’ll grow quickly if they have a semi-shady spot to watch the world from.

 Known for their classic purple-ringed petals, African violets are one of the best plants to grow indoors.
 When they’re planted outdoors, they struggle to grow in soil where they have to fight for water and nutrients with surrounding plants.
 They’ll love the pot you grow them in, and a nice shady spot in your sunroom.